Generating Revenue through Agricultural Inventory credit (GRAIN), 2016-2019

 Funder: Achmea Foundation

 To improve the income of Malian smallholder farmers through inventory credit and to reduce malnutrition in the Sikasso Region by promoting vegetable gardens.
 The establishment of nutrition centers and training to improve agricultural practices in the area will contribute towards this goal.

 What we do

-The primary beneficiaries of this program include 1,845 families in three communities, Zantiébougou, Faragouaran, and Tiemala-Baniminotié.
-GRAIN is focused on improving agricultural practices - by introducing local farmers to improved cultivars and demonstrating improved methods of production and fertilization, as well as establishing a nutrition center that is locally supplied by diverse vegetable gardens.
-EUCORD is also supporting farmers with the improved production and commercialization of staple crops through inventory credit or warrant.
+The primary beneficiaries of this program include 3,715 families in three communities, Zantiébougou, Faragouaran, and Tiemala-Baniminotié.
+GRAIN is focused on improving agricultural practices - by introducing local farmers to improved cultivars and demonstrating improved methods of production and fertilization, as well as establishing a nutrition center that is supplied with locally produced vegetables and cereals.
+EUCORD is also supporting farmers with the improved production and commercialization of staple crops through inventory credit or warrantage.